kartikwar/nr-site-tagging-pilot/README.md

 - Run the pipeline using gold input files
 - Save processed files in data/evaluation/output/
 - Log output metadata in data/evaluation/evaluation_log.csv
-- Compute and print F1 scores for:
+- Compute and print F1, precision and recall scores for:
    - Duplicate detection (yes vs no)
    - Site Registry Releasable (yes vs no)

 Evaluation output is self-contained and does not modify your main output/logs folders.